ppone/docs/README.md

 ![Client Field Automatic Enablement](imgs/client-automatic-enablement.png)

-We can simply skip this at this stage since we are doing manual collection.
-But in the future if `Ben` decides to give us his credit card for autopayment which add it as a payment source.

 With `Automatic` set you are now ready to automatically collect money when you invoice them or subscripe them to a subscription (recurring billing).

 `Payment Terms` are the terms that specifiy when the payment on the invoice is due.  `NET 7` means that payment should be due within 7 days of receipt.
 For `NET 14` means that payment should be due within 14 days of receipt. `NET 30` means that payment should be due within 30 days of receipt.
 You can define any custom term by directly inputing it into the input box.